arichiti/arichiti/README.md

-- 🖐🏼 Ciao , I’m @arichiti
+- 🖐🏼 Ciao, I’m Ari!
+- 🎓 I’m a PhD student at the University of Stirling on the behavioural ecology of parasitoid wasps.
-- 👀 I’m interested in behavioural and community ecology.
+- 🐝 I’m interested in sexual selection, with a particular bias for sexual conflict and its consequences on population dynamics.
-- 🐝 I’m currently a research assistant learning all things about parasitoid wasps and bumblebees.
+- 🎨 If I am not in the lab, I have fun illustrating what I study!
-- 📫 Reach me on Twitter @ChitiArianna
+- 📫 Reach me on Twitter @ChitiArianna.

 <!---
 arichiti/arichiti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.